Want to run the Copenhagen Marathon in May? Here is a few tips on how to get started.

 Copenhagen Marathon organizes free marathon training hosted by local running communities all over Denmark.

 The community trainings run on a weekly, semi-weekly or monthly basis, and all runners are welcome to join no matter level or ambitions.
 Distance increases slowly starting out at about 13 km increasing to 30 km a few weeks before race day.

-You can find more than 25 local training communities all over Denmark, and this year we also have local group training in Malmö and Flensburg.
+You can find more than 25 local training communities all over Denmark.
+Most of them begin their training in January.